sufyazi/variant-calling-pipeline-mpileup/README.md

 <!-- TODO: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

-**sufyazi/variant-calling-pipeline-mpileup** is This is a small workflow making use of BCFTools mpileup to call single-nucleotide and indel variant from ATAC-seq reads..
+**sufyazi/variant-calling-pipeline-mpileup** is a small workflow making use of BCFTools mpileup to call single-nucleotide and indel variant from ATAC-seq reads.
+I built this pipeline in an attempt to both process a large datasets at work, and at the same time learn how to script a workflow using Nextflow.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!